Wilfred/difftastic/manual/src/adding_a_parser.md

 There may also file names or shebangs associated with your language.
-[GitHub's linguist definitions](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml) is a useful source of common file extension.
+[GitHub's linguist definitions](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml) is a useful source of common file extensions.

 ## Syntax highlighting (Optional)